 My name is Zach Polonsky, and I am a junior at Colorado School of Mines, studying Engineering Physics.
 As a physics major, I know the importance of understanding the fundamentals of a subject before trying to focus on specifics, especially in math and science.
 I try to have a very flexible teaching style, as I know not everybody learns in the same way, and I will always come prepared to teach a subject in multiple ways depending on the student's way of learning.
 I am outgoing, encouraging and patient, and I will always push my students to achieve to the best of their abilities.

-Colorado School of Mines - BS, Engineering Physics
+Undergraduate Degree: Colorado School of Mines - Bachelor of Science, Engineering Physics

 Anatomy & Physiology